 Christiane joined Watsi on February 21st, 2020.
 11 other people also joined Watsi on that day!
-Christiane's most recent donation traveled 4,200 miles to support Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.
+Christiane's most recent donation traveled 3,900 miles to support Mary, a businesswoman from Kenya, to fund a mastectomy.

 Tabby is an 8-month-old girl from Tanzania.
 She is the youngest in a family of three children.
 She was born with a congenital birth defect that required a colostomy, a surgical operation where a piece of the colon is diverted to an artificial opening in the abdominal wall so as to bypass a damaged part of the colon.
 Now, Tabby needs a follow-up surgery that will remove her colostomy and enable her to pass stool normally.
 The COVID-19 pandemic has affected the ability of Tabby's parents to work and they are unable to pay for her surgery.
 Fortunately, our medical partner, African Mission Healthcare, can help.
 They are asking for your help to fund this $743 surgery.
 Tabby’s mother shared, “I will be happy to see my daughter treated.”